 Do I need to pick a primary care provider?

-Yes, majority of members enrolled in STAR Kids are required to have a primary care provider within their health plan network.
+Yes, the majority of members enrolled are required to have a primary care provider within their health plan network.

 - If you see a non-Medicaid primary care provider through your private insurance, you can keep seeing this provider.

-- If you have Medicare Duals, no PCP is required card will read on card non PCP required.
+- If you have Medicare Duals, no PCP is required card.
+ID card will read “No PCP required’.

 What is a referral?